 Each premium #1 quality Wooden Salad Bowl is handcrafted by American artisans from a single piece of hardwood.
 Never stained, they are all-natural and chemical-free.
 Each salad bowl is hand-rubbed with food-safe, organic wood preserver.
-Hardwood Chopping Bowl Sets come with extra sharp mezzaluna chopper for the perfect chopped salad.
+Hardwood Chopping Bowl Sets come with an extra sharp mezzaluna chopper for the perfect chopped salad.

 When you purchase an heirloom quality wooden bowl you'll enjoy a functional piece of art for years to come.
 A lasting gift, wooden bowls recall shared family meals, fun gatherings, and happy times.
 Here are some tips on buying the right wooden bowl for you.